- This post contains affiliate links. Read more here.

 If you’re a human, patios are a prime spot for outdoor recreation and relaxation.
 And if you’re a cat?
 There’s no better place than a catio.

 But what, exactly, is a catio?
 Why are they the ideal outdoor space for cats?
-And, if you do decide to add a catio to your home, should you attempt to build your catio yourself—or should you bring in the professionals?
+And, if you do decide to add one to your home, should you attempt to build it yourself—or should you bring in the professionals?

 So, first things first—what exactly is a catio?

-“A catio is an outdoor cat enclosure or cat patio that’s design to keep cats safe, healthy, and happy outdoors,” says Cynthia Chomos, catio designer and founder of Catio Spaces.
+“A catio is an outdoor cat enclosure or cat patio that’s designed to keep cats safe, healthy, and happy outdoors,” says Cynthia Chomos, designer and founder of Catio Spaces.
 Often, they are attached to the cat’s home via a cat door and catwalk to allow the cat to freely come and go.

-Typically, catios consist of wood framing (“Cedar wood is a good choice and a popular choice,” says Chomos) and wire or wire mesh to enclose it.
-Choosing the right materials—and, in particular, the right kind of wire—is an important factor in catio construction.
-“Using galvanized welded wire, wire mesh, for the catios will allow it to be an escape-free space,” says Chomos.
-“I don’t recommend chicken wire or plastic netting or anything like that…It’s important to have at least 14 to 16 gauge wire to enclose the catio [and] to keep coyotes and other predators away.”
+Typically, these enclosures consist of wood framing (“cedar wood is a good and popular choice,” says Chomos) and wire or wire mesh to enclose it.
+Choosing the right materials—and, in particular, the right kind of wire—is an important factor in construction.
+“Using galvanized welded wire or wire mesh will allow it to be an escape-free space,” says Chomos.
+“I don’t recommend chicken wire or plastic netting or anything like that…It’s important to have at least 14 to 16 gauge wire to enclose the unit [and] to keep coyotes and other predators away.”

 There are two different types of catios to choose from, Chomos says—freestanding and attached.
-Attached catios are three-sided and connected to the house, so your cat can wander freely from a window or cat door into the outdoor enclosure.
-Freestanding catios aren’t attached but instead set away from the house, meaning you’ll have to carry (or leash-walk) your cat to the enclosure when you want to give them time outside.
+Attached enclosures are three-sided and connected to the house, so your cat can wander freely from a window or cat door into the outdoor enclosure.
+Freestanding cat houses aren’t attached but instead set away from the house, meaning you’ll have to carry (or leash-walk) your cat to the enclosure when you want to give them time outside.

 Both catio types have their benefits.
-An attached catio gives your cat the freedom to use the catio whenever they’d like, while a freestanding catio gives you, the owner, more flexibility on where you can build and store your catio (for example, in a far corner of your backyard).
+The attached style gives your cat the freedom to come and go whenever they like, while the freestanding style gives you, the owner, more flexibility on where you can build and store your cat house (for example, in a far corner of your backyard).

-When it comes to catios, there’s no one-size-fits-all solution.
+When it comes to these structures, there’s no one-size-fits-all solution.
 Catios can be as simple as a window box with just enough room for your cat to lounge or a more elaborate space with tunnels and plenty of places to perch.
-The point is, you can buy or build a catio in a variety of shapes and sizes. “[Catios] vary in size—it’s just a matter of how much space there is, and for the scale to complement the home and garden,” says Chomos.
+The point is, you can buy or build a cat house in a variety of shapes and sizes. “[These structures] vary in size—it’s just a matter of how much space there is, and for the scale to complement the home and garden,” says Chomos.

 If you’re limited on space, that’s OK!
-When it comes to building a catio, it’s more important to build up than it is to build out.
-“Cats love vertical space so catios don’t need to be huge structures.
-A 3 by 6 by 8 foot catio would give plenty of vertical movement,” says Chomos.
+When it comes to building your own cat enclosure, it’s more important to build up than it is to build out.
+“Cats love vertical space so their enclosure doesn’t need to be huge structures.
+A 3 by 6 by 8-foot catio would give plenty of vertical movement,” says Chomos.

 But if you want to do something more elaborate?
-There are plenty of large-scale catios out there, especially for cat owners with multiple felines.
-If you have space, the sky’s the limit for your catio design.
-Chomos recently designed a catio complex with 150 feet of elevated catwalk tunnels, for example.
+There are plenty of large-scale options out there, especially for cat owners with multiple felines.
+If you have space, the sky’s the limit for your design.
+Chomos recently designed a cat complex with 150 feet of elevated catwalk tunnels, for example.

 Some of the key benefits of adding a catio to your outdoor space include:

 - More outside time.
-Your cat wants to be outside, enjoying the sunshine—and a catio gives them the opportunity to spend plenty of time outdoors.
+Your cat wants to be outside, enjoying the sunshine—and this space gives them the opportunity to spend plenty of time outdoors.
 “Cats naturally want to be outdoors where they can experience the sights, the sounds, the stimulation of the outside world.
 So it provides both stimulation and enrichment,” says Chomos.

 - Safety for your cat… Your cat may want to spend the bulk of their time outside, but the outdoors can be a scary place for a cat.
 “There are so many outdoor hazards for cat parents that have indoor/outdoor cats,” says Chomos.
-Predators such as coyotes along with other dangers like vehicles, poisons, other cats, or even getting stuck in a tree, to name a few serious concerns.
+Predators such as coyotes along with other dangers like vehicles, poisons, other cats, or even getting stuck in a tree are a few potential hazards for your pet.
 Building a catio gives your cat the opportunity to enjoy the outdoors without the risk factors that go along with roaming freely outside.

 - …and safety for your cat’s prey.
 Outdoor cats can wreak havoc on bird populations.
-Having a catio not only keeps your cat safe, but also keeps birds (and other small wildlife) safe from your cat.
+Having an enclosed space not only keeps your cat safe, but also keeps birds (and other small wildlife) safe from your cat.

 - Freedom of choice.
-If your catio is attached to your home, it gives your cat the freedom of choice as to where they spend their time; they can move freely from inside to outside without any human assistance.
+If your cat unit is attached to your home, it gives your cat the freedom of choice as to where they spend their time; they can move freely from inside to outside without any human assistance.

-“There are a variety of catio resources out there,” says Chomos.
-You can hire a professional to build your catio, you can order a “catio kit” with pre-assembled panels, or you can buy a DIY catio plan to build and customize your own.
+“There are a variety of resources out there,” says Chomos.
+You can hire a professional to build a custom one just for you, you can order a kit with pre-assembled panels, or you can buy a DIY plan to build and customize your own.
 But which is the best option for you?

 Here are a few things to consider when deciding whether to build, buy, or hire a professional to construct your catio:

 - Skill level.
 Building this specific type of structure soundly and well takes a certain level of skill.
-If you consider yourself to be a handy person, a DIY plan or catio kit would be a great fit.
+If you consider yourself to be a handy person, a DIY plan or kit is a great fit.
 But if you don’t exactly know your way around a toolbox, you might want to consider bringing in a professional.

 - Cost.
-There’s a wide spectrum of costs when it comes to catios.
-The resources you have to spend will definitely play into whether you should buy, build, or hire out the construction for your catio.
-DIY plans are fairly affordable (for example, the DIY catio plans from Catio Spaces cost between $39.95 to $69.95), but you’ll have to budget money for materials and time for construction.
+There’s a wide spectrum of costs when it comes to building these units.
+The resources you have to spend will definitely play into whether you should buy, build, or hire out the construction.
+DIY plans are fairly affordable (for example, the DIY plans from Catio Spaces cost between $39.95 to $69.95), but you’ll have to budget money for materials and time for construction.
 Hiring a professional can cost thousands of dollars, but it’s also the most convenient and time-efficient option.
-Before you settle on the best catio construction option, make sure to consider the full cost of building and/or buying the catio (including time, labor, energy, and materials).
+Before you settle on the best option, make sure to consider the full cost of building and/or buying the unit (including time, labor, energy, and materials).

 - Deadline.
-If you want and/or need your catio completed by a specific date (for example, in time for your cat to enjoy the summer sunshine), that’s definitely something you want to consider before deciding to buy/build/hire for your catio.
+If you want and/or need your outdoor cat space completed by a specific date (for example, in time for your cat to enjoy the summer sunshine), that’s definitely something you want to consider before deciding to buy, build, or hire.
 Professionals may book out far in advance and DIY projects have a tendency to take longer than you anticipate—so if you’re working on a tight deadline, a pre-assembled kit might be your best option.

 Need some catio inspiration?
-Let’s take a look at some catios in action:
+Let’s take a look at some specific spaces in action:

-This catio (courtesy of @catioguy on Instagram) has plenty of vertical space for cats to explore.
+This stylish outdoor cat space (courtesy of @catioguy on Instagram) has plenty of vertical space for cats to explore.
 Pair that with the chic dark gray color scheme and full-sized door (for easier human access), and you’ve got the perfect blend of function, style, and convenience.

-If you have multiple cats, you need a catio spacious enough to accommodate them all comfortably.
-This catio (courtesy of Casey’s Catios) features a variety of perches at different heights, which allows each cat their own space and unobstructed view.
+If you have multiple cats, you need an area spacious enough to accommodate them all comfortably.
+This style (courtesy of Casey’s Catios) features a variety of perches at different heights, which allows each cat their own space and unobstructed view.
 No catfights over the best view of the backyard with this catio!

 The white wood, farmhouse accents, and stringed lights make this catio (courtesy of @geishatherescuedcat on Instagram) a great design addition for any rustic-inspired outdoor space, and it’s plenty spacious for a cat.

 Looking to keep things simple and skip the whole DIY process?
-Here are a few ready-made catio options you can purchase for your cat:Buy Now on Amazon for $305.99
+Here are a few ready-made options you can purchase for your cat:Shop on Amazon

 Featured image via Catio Spaces